 - Among notable waterfalls can be mentioned waterfall in Waterfall inlet, Auckland Island.
 This is good source of drinking water for the teams of small vessels.
 Waterfall inlet is adorned with dense rata forest with foliage up to the sea level.

 - Megaherb meadows of southern Enderby Island during the bloom represent a stunning sight.
 Meadows with countless Ross lilies (Bulbinella rossii) seem to stretch up to the horizon.
-Not less impressive are the wast forests rata trees during the bloom – when looking from above the whole forest is bright red.
+Not less impressive are the wast forest rata trees during the bloom – when looking from above the whole forest is bright red.

 - The only true archaeological monument of sub-Antarctic islands is Polynesian settlement in Sandy Bay, Enderby Island.
 Here was found Polynesian earth oven with bones of sea lions, birds.
 Nearby were found flakes of chert and basalt.
 Polynesians settled here around 1350 AD and lived for at least one year here – but possibly for a longer time period.

-Described wonders of Auckland Islands
+Described landmarks of Auckland Islands

 The remote Auckland Islands are seldom visited by tourists – tourist trips here are very expensive, islands are comparatively little known.
 Number of visitors is restricted by the nature conservation rules and most visitors see just Enderby Island.